• Skip to primary navigation

 Why do I need to boil and cool the milk before fermenting it?

-The boiling process will accomplish a couple of things as part of the yogurt-making process.
-First, it'll pasteurize the milk and kill any harmful bacteria which is especially important if you're using raw milk.
-And second, it'll denature the proteins in the milk which creates a wonderful creaminess in the yogurt.
+Boiling the milk will accomplish a couple of things as part of the yogurt-making process.
+First, it'll pasteurize the milk and kill any harmful bacteria in the case that you're using raw milk.
+And second, it'll denature the proteins in the milk which creates a wonderful creaminess to the yogurt.

 What if I don't have an Instant Pot that makes yogurt?